selfage/message/README.md

 parseMessage(raw, BASIC_DATA, output);
 ```

+Note that if will overwrite everything in `output`, if it's not empty.

 ## Generate EnumDescriptor

 TypeScript preserves enum information at runtime.
 Therefore, `EnumDescriptor` only exists for `MessageDescriptor` to reference.